dqops/dqo/docs/command-line-interface/cloud.md

 # dqo cloud command
+The reference of the **cloud** command in DQOps.
 Manage the DQOps Cloud account.
 This group of commands supports connecting this DQOps instance to a DQOps Cloud account, changing the password and synchronizing local data with the Data Quality Data Warehouse hosted by DQOps Cloud